ravendb/docs/version_2_5/docs/client-api/backward-compatibility.markdown

 ## Client v2 to Server v2.5

-It is safe to use v2 of the client with v2.5 of the server.
+It is safe to use v2 of the client with v2.5 of the server, except if you are using the DTC feature.

+The only breaking change that we have is with DTC.
+If you are using this feature, you must also use the client of 2.5.
+But since we are not recommend the use of DTC anyway, and also because that this is not very often used, there is a big chance that you are not using this feature.